Khanpur Ahir: Occupations

 People from this village have rendered their services to defence services viz Indian Army, Indian Navy and Indian Air Force as well as police services.

 Transportation

-Khanpur Ahir is a village in Alwar district in Rajasthan, and also has a railway station.
+Khanpur Ahir is a village in Khairthal-Tijara district in Rajasthan, and also has a railway station.
 Khanpur Ahir railway station is administrated by North Western Railways from Jaipur, Rajasthan and established in 1952.
 The nearest main station is at New Delhi, and the nearest airport is Indira Gandhi International Airport.